bchimborazo/sqlite_pandas_dbs/README.md

 FROM patients
 WHERE primary_icd10 = '' OR last_cpt = '';
    ```
-- Explanation: This query check for any records with blank diagnosis or procedure codes.
-Based on the results, no data quality issues were found, all patient records have complete diagnosis and procedure codes.
+- Explanation: This query checks for any records with blank diagnosis or procedure codes.
+The results indicate that there are zero rows returned, meaning that every patient in the table has a value in both the primary_icd10 and last_cpt fields.

 ![QueryE](images/pic5.png)